Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis.md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The clues are neither too easy nor too hard, providing a moderate level of challenge.
+**Reasoning:** The informed clues are strong, but the misinformed clues offer enough ambiguity to make it challenging.
+The fake clues are very misleading, increasing the difficulty.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 3.0/5
+**Overall Quality Score:** 4.3/5

 **Pass/Fail:** ✅ PASS

 **Main Issues:**
-- Word count compliance issues
+- Insufficient ambiguity in misinformed clues

 **Priority Actions:**
 1. Minor length adjustments